 Benefits of having the best ice chest or best cooler

 There are coolers and then there are ice chests.
 While the two terms can go hand in hand, coolers and ice chests can also be a bit different.
-When most people think of coolers they tend to think of the Igloos, Rubbermaid’s, and Colemans of the world.
+When most people think of coolers they tend to think of the Igloos, Rubbermaid, and Colemans of the world.
 Coolers are little blue or red plastic hard case boxes you take to a picnic or the beach and hold your drinks.

 They are used for recreational purposes.
-Other the other hand, ice chests are normally thought of as a tank of a cooler that is used for camping, fishing, hunting, and long-term outdoors vacations.
+Other the other hand, ice chests are normally thought of as a tank of a cooler that is used for camping, fishing, hunting, and long-term outdoor vacations.
 You probably know by now that a high-end ice chest can cost 10x more than a cooler.
 But why is that?
 Here are some reasons why:

-Insulation: The best ice chest is not built like the best cooler.
+The best ice chest is not built like the best cooler.
 It has far superior insulation which is normally around two inches thick and is made of strong plastic polymers and foam.
 The insulation in these high-end coolers is meant to retain ice for several days to several weeks.
 This insulation is also made with a material that minimizes heat transfer and weight.
 This requires expensive engineering.

-Quality Build: There are many features of the best ice chest that sets it apart from the cheap plastic ones.
+There are many features of the best ice chest that sets it apart from the cheap plastic ones.
 Some of the engineering gimmicks may seem trivial at first.
 However, all of these effects added up to have a synergistic effect on the build quality and contribute to the price premium.
 For starters, these premium ice chests usually include a strong gasket.
 This gasket shuts the lid airtight so nothing liquids escape during transport.

 This also contributes to the ice retention rate as well.
 If the lid is not shut airtight, cold air will slowly leak out.
 Most high-end coolers also have a raised bottom to make sure there is no heat transfer.
 This can be caused by ground contact and rubber stop pads to prevent the unit from sliding out of control.
 They also have handles that are designed to support extra heavy loads.
 Additionally, there could be tied-down knots to hold your cooler down on the back of your truck.

 Most high-end coolers are basically indestructible and bear-proof.
 In other words, they are built in a way that a bear cannot claw its way through.
-Finally, the best ice chest or best cooler also has a great customer support and lifetime warranties.
+Finally, the best ice chest or best cooler also has great customer support and lifetime warranties.
 Each individual feature may not be that impressive.
-However, all of them collectively make a really good quality build and justifies a surcharge.
+However, all of them collectively make a really good quality build and justify a surcharge.

 High-End Ice Chest Analysis